-Nahar Khan, UNB Director of Digital & Strategy added “We are likely to see significant innovation in digital storytelling and visual journalism in the media landscape.
-Through skill and capacity building, UNB is equipped to take on these risks in new formats and distribution”.
+Nahar Khan, UNB Director of Digital and Strategy added "We are likely to see significant innovation in digital storytelling and visual journalism in the media landscape.
+Through skill and capacity building, UNB is equipped to take on these risks in new formats and distribution".

 Serving as a credible source of information since 1988, UNB shares good relations with its valued clients in Bangladesh's media industry.
 Enayetullah Khan said UNB wants to work closely with its subscribers to provide relevant, timely and value-added content in the backdrop of an evolving digital media with the emergence of technology.